mdw1982/MJournal/README.md

 - Program Theming: the program has the ability to change its look and feel in regards to color scheme.
 - Open Source: as open source software you have the ability to make what ever changes you deem necessary to suite your needs.
 - Remove Entries: Rather than actually remove a journal entry you can hide or unhide the entry.
 There is a field in the entry database called visibible.
 Its default setting is 1 which means its visisble and will be accessible from the tree menu.
 When you hide the entry that value is set to 0, which means as long as that value is left at 0 it will not be displayed on the tree menu.
+- Key Bindings or Hot Keys: Essentially, I've bound some of the Function keys on the keyboard to specific events in the program.
+Check in the HOWTO file for more information about the hot-keys.
+I personally find this extremely useful since the less time I have to spend touch my mouse the better I like it.
 - More to come!